 Jaimie’s anthropological work was conducted before her transition under the name James F. Weiner.
 She was an ethnographer of Papua New Guinea whose work bordered on the philosophical.
 I worked closely with Jaimie’s children to make sure I honored her wishes regarding how her two lives were reported (she had no issue with dead naming, for instance).
 I hope those of you who knew Jaimie or read her work will find this obituary honors her memory.

-In addition to Fabiana and Eamon, thanks to Ira Bashkow, Colin Filer, Francesca Merlan, and Alan Rumsey for their support in writing it.
+Thanks to Ira Bashkow, Colin Filer, Francesca Merlan, and Alan Rumsey for their support in writing it.
 Her memory is a blessing.